kletobias/p2022/_projects/deep-dive-tabular-data-pt-2.md

 limiting the number of splits, there is no mechanism to limit the size of the final tree.
-While the size of the `DecisionTreeRegressor` can be limited by use of its parameters to combat overfitting, it is the `RandomForestRegressor` model, that is the preferred model from the two when it comes to the `feature_importances_` metric.
+While the size of the `DecisionTreeRegressor` can be limited by use of its parameters to combat overfitting, it is the `RandomForestRegressor` model that is the preferred model from the two when it comes to the `feature_importances_` metric.
 A metric used for *feature selection* and for understanding the relative importance that each feature has.
 Both models feature this method.